ajwalker-gh/ajw_cyber_repo_2021/Homework/Week 14 Homework- Web Development.md

 1. Craft a new `curl` command that now uses the `--cookie` option, followed by the path to your cookies file.
 For the URL, use `http://localhost:8080/wp-admin/index.php`.

-   - **Question:** Is it obvious that we can access the Dashboard?
-(Y/N)
+   - **Question:** Is it obvious that we can access the Dashboard? <br> Yes

 2. Press the up arrow on your keyboard to run the same command, but this time, pipe `| grep Dashboard` to the end of your command to return all instances of the word `Dashboard` on the page.

     - **Question:**  Look through the output where `Dashboard` is highlighted.
 Does any of the wording on this page seem familiar?
-(Y/N) If so, you should be successfully logged in to your Editor's dashboard.
+(Y/N) If so, you should be successfully logged in to your Editor's dashboard. <br>
+    Yes

 #### Step 5: Test the Users.php Page

 1. Finally, write a `curl` command using the same `--cookie ryancookies.txt` option, but attempt to access `http://localhost:8080/wp-admin/users.php`.

-    - **Question:** What happens this time?
+    - **Question:** What happens this time? <br>
+    Nothing as Ryan does not have access to view users with 'Editor' permission.

 ---